 Progressing through school means bigger workloads and tougher assignments, but there is a way to help your child take on these challenges and fulfill his or her potential.
-Sylvan's study skills program in Toronto is designed to help students improve their time management, learn how to prepare for exams and start working towards a strong university application.
-It’s a great way to stay on top of even the most demanding "to do" lists.
-After all, our study skills program not only helps improve academic performance — it also builds valuable organizational skills that extend into the real world.
+Register your child for Sylvan's study skills program in Toronto and we'll help him or her manage time better, prepare for exams effectively and even start laying the groundwork for a great university application.
+It’s the perfect way to build an understanding of how to manage even the longest “to do” list.
+Our study skills program not only helps improve academic performance — it also builds valuable organizational skills that extend into the real world.
 Our study skills experts are dedicated to preparing your child for success in school and beyond.

 We Can Help With All Kinds of Study Skills, Including:

 Tutors You Can Count On

 So what happens once your son or daughter is registered for our study skills program in Toronto?
 You'll learn that our tutors are skilled at teaching effective habits that your child will be able to rely on in the classroom and beyond.
 That includes study tips that reveal how to make assignments and exams less intimidating and more manageable.
 We also reinforce positive habits and attitudes, recognizing students for every skill they learn and milestone they reach.

 - How to set short-term and long-term goals strategically, and effectively manage time and workloads.

 - How to organize schoolwork and create an effective personal study area.